kawasousa/kawasousa/README.md

 # 👨‍💻About me
-### A passionate software developer for innovation and challenges and student of analysis and systems development at [IFPI](https://github.com/kawasousa/IFPI-ADS)
+  #### A passionate software developer for innovation and challenges.
+Student of analysis and systems development at [IFPI](https://github.com/kawasousa/IFPI-ADS).
 <div>

   ### Learning and developing